ApicaSystem/apica-scripted-checks/README.md

 See samples directory for java, javascript, and python samples.

-All Run Anything scripts should produce JSON that corresponds to the following example:
+All scripts should produce JSON that corresponds to the following example:

 ```json
 {